-The total pension liability was determined by a roll forward of the actuarial valuation as of June 30, 2016, using the following actuarial assumptions:
+The total pension liability was determined by a roll forward of the actuarial valuation as of June 30, 2017, using the following actuarial assumptions:

-Inflation 2.5 percent Wage inflation 3.25 percent Salary increases 5.6 percent, average, including inflation Investment rate of return 7.25 percent, net of pension plan investment expense, including inflation
+Inflation 2.50 percent Wage inflation 3.25 percent Salary increases 5.60 percent, average, including inflation Investment rate of return 7.25 percent, net of pension plan investment expense, including inflation

-Mortality rates were based on the RP-2014 employee generational mortality tables for males and females, adjusted for mortality improvements using Scale MP-2015, based on the last experience study.
-Retirement rates were based on a table of rates that are specific to the type of eligibility condition, last updated in 2015 pursuant to an experience study of the period July 1, 2010 - June 30, 2015.
+Mortality rates were based on the RP-2014 employee generational mortality tables for males and females with credibility adjustments, adjusted for fully generational mortality improvements using Scale MP-2015, based on the last experience study.

+The actuarial assumptions used in the June 30, 2017 valuation were based on the results of the most recent actuarial experience study, which was for the period July 1, 2010 - June 30, 2015.

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of weighted average long-term expected real rates of return for each major asset class are summarized in the following table:
+The long-term expected rate of return on pension plan investments was selected from a best estimate range determined using the building block approach.
+Under this method, an expected future real return range is calculated separately for each asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return net of investment expenses by the target asset allocation percentage and by adding expected inflation.
+Following is a table presenting target allocations and geometric real rates of return for each asset class:

 Weighted Average Long-Term

-Expected Real Rate of Return

-Asset Class Target Allocation (Net of inflation assumption of 3.25%)
+Asset Class Target Allocation Expected Real Rate of Return

-Fixed income 25% (0.25)-2.11%
+Fixed income 25% (0.25)-1.80%

 Domestic equity 30% 4.25-4.50%

-International equity 20% 4.75-6.25%
+International equity 20% 4.50-6.00%

 Real estate 10% 3.25%

 Private equity 5% 6.25%

-Private debt 5% 4.75%
+Private debt 5% 4.25%

-Opportunistic 5% 2.84%
+Opportunistic 5% 2.15%

 Total 100%